 We analyze neural spiking activity of both Parkinson's patients and healthy primates using point process models (Truccolo et al., 2005).
-The point process paradigm is a probabilistic framework that is advantageous over traditional analyses which try to uncover intrinsic and extrinsic factors on neuronal spiking activity by computing statistics such as mean firing rates, autocorrelation functions, inter-spike interval histograms, peri-stimulus time histograms, and power spectra.
-First, a single point process model (one computation) captures the relative contribution of short and long-term history effects (intrinsic factors) as well as the impact of movement direction (extrinsic factor) on the probability that the neuron will spike at any given time.
-Second, the point process framework also allows us to assess model goodness-of-fit and construct confidence intervals for quantities of interest.
-Finally, the point process model is predictive and allows us to simulate neuronal spiking activity of PD patients under different conditions.
-Although our findings are preliminary due to only one primate subject, the point process models uncovered pathological signatures in PD neural activity (not found in the primate) such as bursting, 10-30Hz oscillations, and directional tuning prior to movement, which may directly relate to motor disorders observed in PD patients such as bradykinesia, resting tremor and rigidity.
+The models were fit to the STN neural spike trains using generalized linear model (GLM) methods (Brillinger et al. 1988; Truccolo et al. 2005).
+The point process paradigm is a probabilistic framework that is advantageous over traditional analyses which try to uncover intrinsic and extrinsic factors on neuronal spiking activity (mean firing rates, autocorrelation functions, inter-spike interval histograms, peri-stimulus time histograms, power spectra etc.) in that a single point process model (one computation) captures the relative contribution of short and long-term history effects (intrinsic factors) as well as the impact of movement direction (extrinsic factor) on the probability that the neuron will spike at any given time.
+The framework also allows us to assess model goodness-of-fit and construct confidence intervals for quantities of interest.